 For Contact and User forms, the top item displays a communication card for the record.
 The communication card provides buttons to initiate communication with the person.
-For other entities, a communication card is displayed if there is a Contact quick view form embedded in the main form.
+For other tables, a communication card is displayed if there's a Contact quick view form embedded in the main form.

-You can show additional tiles based on entity relationships, but you can’t customize the tiles for the following entities:
+You can show additional tiles based on table relationships, but you can’t customize the tiles for the following tables:

 |Contact||Company Name, Owner|

 You can customize the remaining tiles with the form editor.
 The order is fixed, but you can set which elements are visible in the relationship panel.